(p) Provisions and contingent liabilities

 xiii) Title deed of immovable properties

-NOTE 60 As per the requirements of rule 3(1) of the Companies (Accounts) Rules 2014 the Company uses accounting software for maintaining its books of account that have a feature of recording audit trail of each and every transaction creating an edit log of each change made in the books of account along with the date when such changes were made within such accounting software.
-This feature of recording audit trail has operated throughout the year except for certain transactions, changes made through specific access and for direct database changes and no audit trail features were tampered during the year.
+As per the requirements of rule 3(1) of the Companies (Accounts) Rules 2014 the Company uses accounting software for maintaining its books of account that have a feature of recording audit trail of each and every transaction creating an edit log of each change made in the books of account along with the date when such changes were made within such accounting software.
+This feature of recording audit trail has operated throughout the year except for certain transactions, changes made through specific access and for direct database changes and no audit trail features were tampered during the year and have been preserved by the company as per the statutory requirement for record retention.

-NOTE 61 All amounts in Financial statement are rounded off to ' Lakhs, Amount below rounding off norms are reported as*.
+NOTE 62 All amounts in Financial statement are rounded off to ' lakhs, Amount below rounding off norms are reported as*.

 For Price Waterhouse Chartered Accountants LLP For and on behalf of the Board of Directors of